tbali0524/playground-c2779db2/markdowns/debug.md

 Again, I will not go into full details.
 The necessary steps are depending on OS, but [xdebug website](https://xdebug.org/docs/install) has detailed documentation.
 The following steps are valid only for my `XAMPP for Windows` installation:

-* Download the latest Windows, 64-bit binary from the [download page](https://xdebug.org/download)
+* Download the latest Windows, 64-bit binary from the [download page](https://xdebug.org/download).
-    * match with the major version of your local php installation, e.g. `8.1`
+    * Match with the major version of your local php installation, e.g. `8.1`.
-    * for XAMPP, use the thread-safe (TS) build
+    * For XAMPP, use the thread-safe (TS) build.
 * Rename this file to `php_xdebug.dll` (so that we don't need to change the reference in the config file for every minor version update).
 * Move the file to the `/ext` subdirectory of your local php installation (in my case to `c:\xampp\php\ext\`).
 * Add these settings to your `php.ini` file: